openshift/enhancements/enhancements/ingress/route-secret-injection-for-external-certificate-management.md

 ### User Stories

-- As an end user of Route API, I want to be able to provide a tls secret reference on OpenShift Routes so that I can integrate with third-party certificate management solution
+- As an end user of Route API, I want to be able to provide a tls secret reference on OpenShift Routes so that I can integrate with third-party certificate management solution.

 - As an OpenShift cluster administrator, I want to use third-party solutions like cert-manager for certificate management of user workloads on OpenShift so that no manual process is required to renew expired certificates.

-- As an Openshift engineer, I want to update the router so that it is able read secrets directly if all the preconditions have been met by the router serviceaccount.
+- As an OpenShift engineer, I want to update the router so that it is able read secrets directly if all the preconditions have been met by the router serviceaccount.

-  - The router serviceaccount must have permission to read this secret particular secret.
+  - The router serviceaccount must have permission to read this particular secret.
   - The role and rolebinding to provide this access must be provided by the user.

 - As an OpenShift engineer, I want to update the route validation in openshift/library-go in order to validate the updated Route API.

-  - Both Openshift and Microshift run the openshift/library-go validations as part of admission plugin
+  - Both OpenShift and Microshift run the openshift/library-go validations as part of admission plugin.

 - As an OpenShift engineer, I want to be able to update Route API so that I can integrate OpenShift Routes with third-party certificate management solutions like cert-manager.